saopicc/killMS/README.md

 http://www.astron.nl/lowfrequencyobserving2017/Documents/Wednesday/LFO2017_Tasse.pdf

 The two algorithms (CohJones and Kafka) are based on complex optimisation techniques.
-The use the properties of the complex ("Wirtinger") Jacobian to exploit algorithmic shortcuts.
+They use the properties of the complex ("Wirtinger") Jacobian to exploit algorithmic shortcuts.
 The fundational description of the Wirtinger Jacobian and Hessians for the RIME, as well as the related implemented algorithms are described in

 Tasse 2014: https://arxiv.org/abs/1410.8706